-All of the Chinese courts in China Railway Materials emphasized the doctrine of privity of contract and found no bailment contract between China Railway and Sunrise Port.
-Therefore, Sunrise Port had no fault in releasing the cargo under the bailment contract with the buyer.
-However, a serious question is whether China Railway claimed against Sunrise Port for tort liability, which has no relation to contracts including the bailment contract between Sunrise Port and the buyer.
+All the Chinese courts in China Railway Materials emphasized the doctrine of privity of contract and found no bailment contract between China Railway and Sunrich Port.
+Therefore, Sunrich Port had no fault in releasing the cargo under the bailment contract with the buyer.
+However, a serious question is whether China Railway claimed against Sunrich Port for tort liability, which has no relation to contracts including the bailment contract between Sunrich Port and the buyer.
 For there to be tort liability, the General Principles of the Civil Law provides that anyone who encroaches on the property of another person shall return the property; failing that, he shall reimburse its estimated price.
 If the victim suffers other great losses therefrom, the infringer shall compensate for those losses as well.
 The triggering condition for liability in tort is an encroachment on the property, which has no relation to contracts.
 Of course, the victim would still need to prove that they hold rights in the property.
 If a person encroaches on the property of another person, a contract cannot excuse liability in tort under Chinese law, including the Contract Law.

-Furthermore, in this case, it was held that the buyer had the possessory right when the cargo was discharged and stored by Sunrise Port.
+Furthermore, in this case, it was held that the buyer had the possessory right when the cargo was discharged and stored by Sunrich Port.
 In fact, the buyer had never obtained the possessory right because it had never actually possessed the cargo.
-Although Sunrise Port actually possessed the cargo, it did not obtain the possession from the buyer under the bailment contract, but rather obtained the possession from the carrier according to the instructions from the seller.
-So, the buyer did not have a possessory right to request Sunrise Port to return the cargo.
-It is true, as suggested by the SPC, that although China Railway may claim against the buyer, this does not mean that China Railway cannot also claim against Sunrise Port for liability in tort.
+Although Sunrich Port actually possessed the cargo, it did not obtain the possession from the buyer under the bailment contract, but rather obtained the possession from the carrier according to the instructions from the seller.
+So, the buyer did not have a possessory right to request Sunrich Port to return the cargo.
+It is true, as suggested by the SPC, that although China Railway may claim against the buyer, this does not mean that China Railway cannot also claim against Sunrich Port for liability in tort.
 This situation is similar to a cargo claim in carriage of goods by sea action.
 When the carrier delivers damaged goods to the buyer, the buyer can claim against the seller.
 The buyer can also claim against the carrier if it proves that the damage occurred during the carriage of goods.